 All participants of the Detroit Free Press/Talmer Bank Marathon Disabilities Division must be 16 years of age or older to participate.

 Our marathon course offers international appeal, traversing both downtown Detroit and Windsor, Ontario, crossing the border at both the Ambassador Bridge and Detroit-Windsor Tunnel.
 You will go through historic neighborhoods, around beautiful Belle Isle, and along the spectacular RiverWalk.
-Stay tuned for further information on our new Start/Finish Line area for 2015!

 You must be able to complete the Marathon in six and a half hours from the time the “Last Chance Pacer” crosses the start line.
 We will close the marathon course at 2:00 PM.